California AB1825 Supervisor Training

 Synopsis: A general overview of the AB1825 supervisor training requirements in California.

 The state of California requires 2 hours of sexual harassment training every two years for supervisors in companies with 50 or more employees.
 Additionally, any newly hired supervisor must be given two hours of sexual harassment training within 6 months of the date they were hired.
-The same rules applies to newly promoted supervisors.
+The same rules apply to newly promoted supervisors.

 The 50 employee total is not exclusive to California.
 For instance: if a company has 49 employees working in states other than California and 1 supervisory employee in California, that company would be required to train that one employee under the law.
 The 50 employee total is calculated using all full time, part time, temporary workers and contractors who have worked over 20 consecutive weeks in the current or previous calendar year.